-However, the importance of the latency of messages has been rediscovered recently and logic time cost for message latency is reintroduced in [2] under the name Equivalent Non-Concurrent Constraint Checks (ENCCCs).
-ENCCCs are computed using the Equation 1.
+However, the importance of the latency of messages has been rediscovered recently and logic time cost for message latency is reintroduced in [1] under the name Equivalent Non-Concurrent Constraint Checks (ENCCCs).
+ENCCCs is a new name for the metric in Equation 1.
 Current ENCCCs usage in graphs typically differs from earlier usage of the metric by being depicted versus constraint tightness or versus density of constraint-graph (with a label specifying the value of the logic latency L, i.e. the number of checks/message-latency).
+Each graph depicts the behavior of several problem types for one message latency, rather than the behavior of one problem type for several message latencies (Entry ECT in Table 1).